 RosterFinder() can incorrectly award a high rank to a non-roster if: (1) the document text contains references to lots of different names; or, (2) the document text contains lots of words that are also names.
 Non-rosters correctly receiving low rank from RosterFinder() may have lots of occurrences of a recurring name.
-For example, an article about the undergraduate program at Brown University may have many adjusting of "Provin" which is a common adjusting and also a proper family name.
-The requirement occurrences of "Brown," which is a common adjective and also a proper family name.
-The requirement in RosterFinder() to only consider distinct names and words helps it correctly classify these kinds of nonrosters.
+For example, an article about the undergraduate program at Brown University may have many occurrences of "Brown," which is a common adjective and also a proper family name.
+The requirement in RosterFinder() to only consider distinct names and words helps it correctly classify these kinds of non-rosters.